 Global warming can result in increased melt of polar ice, sea ice and glaciers.
-Melted sea ice results in increased salt water intrusion into coastal acquifers and it is anticipated that the sea levels will rise by between 50cm and 1.5 metres by 2100.
-[14]
+Melted sea ice results in increased salt water intrusion into coastal aquifers and it is anticipated that the sea levels will rise by between 50cm and 1.5 metres by 2100.
+[10]

-Endangered Species and Biodiversity Loss
+Endangered Species, Biodiversity Loss and Vanishing fisheries

 - The term 'biodiversity' is used to describe a concern for the natural environment and nature conservation. - Man-made carbon dioxide emissions into the atmosphere coupled with the destruction of the natural off-setters (plants, trees, soil) means that the natural checks and balances that nature usually uses to correct the process and adapt to the change, are not able to take place.
+Statistics show that more fish are hauled out of the sea than can be naturally replenished.
+[11]